Sicilian Defence: 19th century

+Early 20th century

 The Sicilian continued to be shunned by most leading players at the start of the twentieth century, as 1...e5 held centre stage.
 José Raúl Capablanca, the World Champion from 1921 to 1927, famously denounced it as an opening where "Black's game is full of holes".
 Similarly, James Mason wrote, "Fairly tried and found wanting, the Sicilian has now scarcely any standing as a first-class defence. ...
 [It] is too defensive.
 There are too many holes created in the Pawn line.
 Command of the field, especially in the centre, is too readily given over to the invading force."
 Siegbert Tarrasch wrote that 1...c5 "is certainly not strictly correct, for it does nothing toward development and merely attempts to render difficult the building up of a centre by the first player. ...
 The Sicilian Defence is excellent for a strong player who is prepared to take risks to force a win against an inferior opponent.
 Against best play, however, it is bound to fail."
 The Sicilian was not seen even once in the 75 games played at the great St. Petersburg 1914 tournament.

 Nonetheless, some leading players, such as Emanuel Lasker (World Champion from 1894 to 1921), Frank Marshall, Savielly Tartakower, and Aron Nimzowitsch, and later Max Euwe (World Champion from 1935 to 1937) played the Sicilian.
 Even Capablanca and Tarrasch, despite their critical comments, occasionally played the opening.
 It was played six times (out of 110 games) at New York 1924.
 The following year, the authors of Modern Chess Openings (4th edition) wrote, "The Sicilian has claims to be considered as the best of the irregular defences to 1.P-K4 at Black's disposal, and has been practised with satisfactory results by the leading players of the day."
 In this period Black's approach was usually slow and positional, and the all-out attacks by White that became common after World War II had not yet been developed.